-Although spring just arrived, summer will be here before we know it!
-Your summer days might include beach trips, pool days, and time enjoying the bonus hours of sunshine each day.
+Although spring has just arrived, summer will be here before we know it!
+Your summer days might include beach trips, pool days, and time to enjoy the bonus hours of sunshine each day.

 Natural Ways to Lighten Your Hair Color